-BLT pasta salad, with spinach or other baby greens, is a quick and easy way to enjoy a restaurant-quality meal at home without breaking the bank—or heating up the kitchen.
+BLT gluten free pasta salad, with spinach or other baby greens, is a quick and easy way to enjoy a restaurant-quality meal at home without breaking the bank—or heating up the kitchen.

 My family loves asiago cheese, since it adds so much flavor and aroma, but the same could be said of Parmigiano-Reggiano cheese.
 If you're dairy free, try replacing the sour cream with a nondairy sour cream and the grated cheese with nutritional yeast (if you haven't tried nutritional yeast, you should!).

 Gluten free pasta

 Gluten free pasta is sort of notorious both for not having a proper texture, and not holding an acceptable texture once chilled in the refrigerator.
 First of all, you need the proper gluten free dried pasta (my favorite, hands down, is Barilla) that boils perfectly every time—without any special treatment.

 Be sure to check out the comments to this post, though.
 There are a lot of great suggestions for other dried gluten free pasta brands that seem to have the goods.